shriramnat/AI-Decision-Council/README.md

 ## Using the Application
 Open the application.
-If running locally, go to http://localhost:5000
+If running locally, go to http://localhost:5000.
+This is the home page where you will begin your experience

 ![Diagram](/images/mainpage-empty.png)

 ### Step 1: Configure Models
+Before you create agents, you need to be able to configure the app with your models and provide the endpoint and API Key info.
+These details will be used when the model is invoked by the agent.
 - Navigate to **Configure Models**
 - Provide:
   - API Endpoint